tembokbaleko123/uas_smt3/README.md

 # Tokopedia

-## A Clone of Tokopedia E-Commerce
+## A Clone of Tokopedia E-Commerce app